Working with TMPM370 / TMPM470

 Why write your own Loader?

+A custom loader provides full control and enables implementing any functionality in a convenient way.
 Often the factory bootloader (which is already a Bootloader) is functionally limited, has inconvenient command sets, and some commands may be missing.

 What does a custom RAM Loader provide in the context of TMPM?